 I’m now on LinkedIn attach your user name or URL Connect with me; I can’t wait to explore LinkedIn with you.

-LinkedIn has a suggestion section called “people you may know”.
-LinkedIn makes this suggestion using details such as your imported connection, school, past employments, people with similar profile information etc.
+LinkedIn has a suggestion section called “People you may know”.
+LinkedIn makes this suggestion using details such as your imported connection, school, past employment, people with similar profile information etc.

-• Go to your LinkedIn home, click on my network section of your account.
+- Go to your LinkedIn home, and click on My Network section of your account.

 To get connection suggestions, you’ll have to link your email and phone number to your account.